• Home

 From Jomsom, trekkers can either take a short flight or drive to Pokhara, with the overland option now feasible in a single day thanks to improved road access.
 Alternatively, the trek can be extended by continuing down the Kali Gandaki valley and climbing to Poon Hill (3,210 m) for a panoramic sunrise over Dhaulagiri and the Annapurna range.
 The journey concludes with a return to Kathmandu by tourist bus or domestic flight from Pokhara, making this combined trek a truly unforgettable Himalayan experience.

-Highlights of the Manaslu & Annapurna Trek
+Highlights of the Manaslu & Annapurna Circuit Trek

 • Cross two high passes: Larkya La (5,106 m) & Thorong La (5,416 m)